 Most mats are made out of polypropylene or cellulose.
 These materials retain liquid without contributing to the original mess, unlike cardboard or clay pellets.

-Polypropylene mats are chemically resistant, making them ideal for absorbing corrosives, oxidizers, fuels, water and oil-based liquids.
+Polypropylene absorbent pads are chemically resistant, making them ideal for absorbing corrosives, oxidizers, fuels, water and oil-based liquids.
 Mats made of polypropylene are very durable and can be landfilled with other hazardous waste, used in fuels blending processes or incinerated.

 Cellulose mats best absorb noncorrosive and non-oxidizing chemicals.
 They sometimes have higher absorbency per pad than polypropylene, but are not as strong.
 They are also not recommended for hazardous waste landfilling, but, they can be used for fuels blending and incineration.